Falera

-Falera is a municipality in the Surselva Region in the Swiss canton of Graubünden.
+Falera is a municipality in the Surselva Region in the Swiss canton of the Grisons.

 Falera is a part of the Alpenarena along with the towns of Flims and Laax and is the most secluded of the three.

 History

 Falera is a town of rich culture and history.
 In 1800 B.C., a settlement was started on the Mutta.
 This came during the Bronze Age and was very significant in the early development of what today is Switzerland.
 The village is first mentioned in 765 as Falariae.
 While the first actual mention of a church in Falera was in 840-841.
 However, the current church was not built until 1491.
 The church was built on the foot of the Mutta and was named after St. Remigius.
 Around the church are stone pillars (megaliths or menhirs), arranged geometrically, that are said to date around 1500 B.C.